klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts.md

 }
 ```

-## Address 0x0B: validateSender\(\) <a id="address-0x-0-b-validatesender"></a>
+## Address 0x3fe: validateSender\(\) <a id="address-0x-3fe-validatesender"></a>
+CAUTIOUS: OLD ADDRESS IS 0x0B

-The address 0x0B validates the sender's signature with the message.
+The address 0x3FE validates the sender's signature with the message.
 Since Klaytn [decouples key pairs from addresses](../klaytn/design/accounts.md#decoupling-key-pairs-from-addresses), it is required to validate that a signature is properly signed by the corresponding sender.
 To do that, this precompiled contract receives three parameters:

 * The sender's address to get the public keys
 * The message hash that is used to generate the signature